wellbrained/streamlabs-socket-client/README.md

 ## The Nice Things StreamlabsSocketClient Provides

+### NO DUPLICATE ALERTS!!!1!eleven!1

+Ever noticed the socket repeats the same alert 2 or 3 times?
+Yep, it sucks.
+We've got you covered, we discard any alerts with ids we've already seen.

 ### Guaranteed isTest Property

 The Streamlabs socket doesn't always provide the `isTest` property.
 Sure, you could do `!!isTest`, but StreamlabsSocketClient does that for you.